-The rows_and_columns.html template is included on both the row and the table page, and displays the content of the row.
-The default rows_and_columns.html template can be seen here.
+The table.html template is included by both the row and the table pages, and a list of rows.
+The default table.html template renders them as an HTML template and can be seen here.

 You can provide a custom template that applies to all of your databases and tables, or you can provide custom templates for specific tables using the template naming scheme described above.